SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	        myEllArr: ellipsoid [nDims1,nDims2,...,nDimsN]/[1,1] - array
 	            of ellipsoids.
 	        objArr: ellipsoid / hyperplane /
-	            / polytope [nDims1,nDims2,...,nDimsN]/[1,1]  - array of
+	            / Polyhedron [nDims1,nDims2,...,nDimsN]/[1,1]  - array of
-	            ellipsoids or hyperplanes or polytopes of the same sizes.
+	            ellipsoids or hyperplanes or polyhedrons of the same sizes.

 	  Example:
 	    firstEllObj = ellipsoid([-2; -1], [4 -1; -1 1]);